 Problem: Generic resume for all nursing positions

-Solution: Tailor for specific unit or specialty.
-Our Builder customizes for your target area.
+Solution: Tailor for a specific unit or specialty.

 Poor EHR Documentation Mention